stackhpc/a-universe-from-nothing/README.rst

    source config/src/kayobe-config/etc/kolla/public-openrc.sh
    kayobe overcloud post configure

-At this point it should be possible to access the Horizon GUI via the lab server's public IP address, using port 80 (achieved through port forwarding to the controller VM).
+At this point it should be possible to access the Horizon GUI via the server's public IP address, using port 80 (achieved through port forwarding to the controller VM).
 Use the admin credentials from ``OS_USERNAME`` and ``OS_PASSWORD`` to get in.